Fitus/Zaloha.sh/DOCUMENTATION.md

 Exec5:
 ------
-Zaloha updates files on &lt;backupDir&gt; for which the optional "byte by byte" comparing revealed that they are in fact not identical (despite appearing identical by looking at their file sizes and modification times).
+Zaloha updates files in &lt;backupDir&gt; for which the optional "byte by byte" comparing revealed that they are in fact not identical (despite appearing identical by looking at their file sizes and modification times).